bbleds/laravel-base/README.md

 # Docker Laravel Starter

-This is a lightweight development environment Dia Docker for Laravel applications.
+This is a lightweight development environment via Docker for Laravel applications.
 This is intended to be a first step when starting a new app/build and only requires image packages that are absolutely necessary to run a fresh or basic Laravel project.

 Before running, be sure to install Docker and Docker compose https://docs.Docker.com/compose/install/.